xiaoshihou514/ndpc/spec.md

 ### Lexing

 It's possible to do lexing within the parser, but since we are implementing a formatting module, this will come in handy afterwards.
 This module should have the methods that would remove comments and trim redundant spaces.
+idea: parse into an ast that contains comments, we then adjust the spaces accordingly.

 ### Parsing